Bowel Cancer - Never Too Young

 Peer-To-Peer Support Network

 Bowel Cancer Australia's Peer-to-Peer Support Network, is a voluntary community of people affected by bowel cancer, whether personally or via a family member.

 Bowel Cancer Australia is committed to supporting individuals and their families through all stages of their journey.

 We are working hard to ensure ongoing awareness and support following a bowel cancer diagnosis.

-Bowel Cancer Australia's nurses support bowel cancer patients and their families by phone and email.
+Bowel Cancer Australia's Bowel Care Nurses support bowel cancer patients and their families by phone and email.

-Whether you are worried about symptoms, recently diagnosed or living with bowel cancer our nurses are on hand to offer support and answer your questions and concerns.
+Whether you are worried about symptoms, recently diagnosed or living with bowel cancer our Bowel Care Nurses are on hand to offer support and answer your questions and concerns.

 Call the Bowel Cancer Australia Helpline on 1800 555 494.